EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Related Works

-Handcrafted loss-guided image fusion methods design customized loss functions to guide the model in feature extraction, feature fusion, and pixel-wise reconstruction of the fused image, thereby ensuring high-quality fusion results~\cite{Zhao2024TUFusionAT, Tang2024CAMFAI, Zhang2025TextureContentDG}.
+Explicit loss-guided image fusion methods design customized loss functions to guide the model in feature extraction, feature fusion, and pixel-wise reconstruction of the fused image, thereby ensuring high-quality fusion results~\cite{Zhang2021SDNetAV, Tang2024CAMFAI,Bai2024TaskdrivenIF}.
 SDNet~\cite{Zhang2021SDNetAV} introduces a gradient loss with adaptive decision blocks in pixels, an intensity loss with task-adaptive weighting, and a loss in consistency of decomposition for joint optimization, making it effective and general in diverse fusion tasks.
-In addition, many existing methods commonly adopt texture loss to preserve structural and detail information~\cite{Dong2024CoEnhancementOM, Yang2025AMSFusionAA}, along with intensity loss to maintain global brightness and contrast, jointly providing complementary constraints that balance detail preservation and visual fidelity in the fused image.
+In addition, many existing methods commonly adopt texture loss to preserve structural and detail information~\cite{Dong2024CoEnhancementOM}, along with intensity loss to maintain global brightness and contrast, jointly providing complementary constraints that balance detail preservation and visual fidelity in the fused image.
 Xie et al.~\cite{Xie2024OverexposedIA} designed a specific prior module to generate overexposure masks, aiming to retain infrared features in high-exposure regions.
-Although this method is efficient and widely adopted, their performance critically depends on the design and weighting of the loss functions.
-This reliance makes it difficult to effectively preserve infrared information in challenging scenarios, such as those with severe overexposure.
+Despite their efficiency and wide adoption, their performance critically depends on the design and weighting of the loss functions.
+This reliance makes it difficult to effectively preserve infrared information in overexposed regions.